-As of December 31, 2020, we had cash and cash equivalents of \$39.0 million.
-We believe that our existing cash and cash equivalents, together with the \$116.2 million of gross proceeds received from the sale of shares of Series B Preferred Stock in March 2021, and the anticipated net proceeds from this offering will enable us to fund our operating expenses and capital expenditure requirements through
+As of June 30, 2021, we had cash and cash equivalents of \$136.9 million.
+We believe that our cash and cash equivalents as of June 30, 2021 and the anticipated net proceeds from this offering will enable us to fund our operating expenses and capital expenditure requirements through .

-.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
 To finance our operations beyond that point we will need to raise additional capital, which cannot be assured.